🍽️ Meat Guide

 Can I use beef bones for broth? +

-Only if they are fresh.
-Traditional bone broth simmered for 12–24 hours is an amine bomb.
-For histamine intolerance, a meat broth cooked for only 30–45 minutes is safer.
+Only if the bones are very fresh.
+Traditional bone broth simmered for many hours tends to accumulate significant amine levels.
+A shorter meat broth cooked for around 30 to 45 minutes is generally better tolerated.

 Is rare beef safer than well-done? +